Local Bus Systems

 The Alexandria Transit Company's DASH system operates within the City of Alexandria and connects with Metrobus, Metrorail, Virginia Railway Express, and the Fairfax Connector.
 DASH serves all Metrorail stations within the City of Alexandria and the Pentagon during morning and evening peak periods.
 SmarTrip® accepted.

 Designed to take you to Washington's cultural, shopping, dining, and business destinations.
-The Circulator provides frequent service on several routes, and only costs $1.00.
+The Circulator provides frequent service on several routes, and only costs $1.00 or $.50 for senior/disabled.
 SmarTrip® accepted.
 One-day, three-day, and monthly passes are available at The Commuter Store and online from CommuterDirect.com.

-The Fairfax Connector bus system runs seven days a week with service throughout Fairfax County and to Metrorail Stations on the Orange, Blue and Yellow lines, including the Pentagon.
+The Fairfax Connector bus system runs seven days a week with service throughout Fairfax County and to Metrorail Stations on the Orange, Blue, Yellow and Silver lines, including the Pentagon.
 SmarTrip® accepted.

 Fredericksburg Regional Transit (FRED)